 It is known that human beings cannot thrive in the solitude of mind, body, and spirit.
 Therefore engaging in healthy relationships is an important part of a fulfilling life.

-Being in relationships is a necessary part of healthy and successful living.
-Relationships enrich our lives and add to our enjoyment to being alive, but we all know that no relationship is perfect.
+Being in relationships is a necessary part of a healthy and successful living.
+Relationships enrich our lives and add to our enjoyment of being alive, but we all know that no relationship is perfect.

 1. Try to build up an effective communication structure

 It is essential to talk about things that you deem fit to be discussed.
 Try to spend a few minutes each day discussing deeper or more personal subjects to stay connected to your partner in the long term.

 In case your partner is not around you, always keep in touch with him or her.
-This might be through the use of social media like Whatsapp, Facebook, twitter etc and other electronic media like faxes and emails.
+This might be through the use of social media like Whatsapp, Facebook, Twitter, etc., and other electronic media like faxes and emails.